-Residents agree to pay for damages, for missing property, and equipment and any unnecessary cleaning and service costs caused by them.
+Residents agree to pay for damages for missing property and equipment and for any additional cleaning and service costs they incur.
 Residents will also be billed for damage to or within the residence hall beyond normal wear and tear based on the current cost of labor and materials.
 Such charges must be paid upon receipt of the bill.
-If two or more students occupy the same room and individual responsibility for extra-cleaning, damage or loss in the room cannot be ascertained, charges will be assessed and divided equally between the residents of the room.
-Residents share in the responsibility for the condition of the common areas within their assigned residence hall.
+If two (2) or more students occupy the same room and individual responsibility for extra cleaning, damage, or loss in the room cannot be ascertained, charges will be assessed and divided equally between the residents of the room.
+Residents share responsibility for the condition of the common areas within their assigned residence hall.
 Students may be assessed fees for damage or missing property to common areas beyond normal wear and tear or property loss that cannot be attributed to any particular individual.
 The total costs for damage to the common areas will be divided among everyone who resides in the building.
-Where it can be shown that an identifiable person caused particular damage, the cost of that damage will be charged exclusively to the responsible individual(s).
-These charges must be paid to the College in accordance with the established billing schedule.
-Persons found damaging College property will be subject to disciplinary action.
-An appeal concerning damage billing must be received by the Housing & Residence Life Office in writing within 30 days of billing date.
+Where it can be shown that an identifiable person or persons caused particular damage, the cost of that damage will be charged exclusively to the responsible individual(s).
+These charges must be paid to the University in accordance with the established billing schedule.
+Persons found damaging University property will be subject to disciplinary action.
+Any appeals concerning damage billing must be received in writing by the Housing & Residence Life Office within 30 days of the billing date.

 The Residence Life program strives to provide a positive educational living experience for resident students.
 All resident students are expected to comply with established standards of living listed in their Residence Hall Agreement.
 Rooms are furnished with beds, desks, chairs, and dressers.
 The standards of living include, but are not limited to:

-- Maintaining adequate standards of personal hygiene or room cleanliness such that it does not interfere with the general comfort, safety, security, health or welfare of roommates, suitemates, or the larger residence hall community.
+- Maintaining adequate standards of personal hygiene or room cleanliness so that the state of the room does not interfere with the general comfort, safety, security, health or welfare of roommates, suitemates, or the larger residence hall community

-- No intentional effort to force a roommate/suitemate to move out of the room or apartment.
+- No intentional effort to force a roommate/suitemate to move out of the room or apartment will be tolerated

 Resident students are responsible for any damage or excessive cleaning that is required.
 Damage will be assessed for cost of repairs or replacement, and charges will be assigned as follows: